-ARTICLE 3D.
+ARTICLE 3E.
 INFORMED CONSENT FOR VACCINATIONS.

-§16-3D-1.
+§16-3E-1.
 Short title.

-1 This act shall be known and may be cited as the Informed Consent Protection Act.
+- 1 This article shall be known and may be cited as the Informed Consent for Vaccinations - 2 Protection Act.

-§16-3D-2.
+§16-3E-2.
 Definitions.

-- The following words and phrases when used in this act shall have the meanings given to - 2 them in this section unless the context clearly indicates otherwise: - 3 "Department" means the Department of Health and Human Resources; - 4 "Emergency medical services provider" means that term as defined in §16-4C-3 of this - 5 code; - 6 "Health care facility" means this term as defined in §16-2D-2 of this code; - 7 "Health care practitioner" means that term as defined in §16-1A-3 of this code; - 8 "Informed consent" means the right of all people to be fully informed about the risks and - 9 benefits of a medical intervention and free to make a voluntary decision on that intervention - without being coerced, threatened, or punished for the decision; and - 11 "License" means a health care practitioner license issued by the Department of Health - 12 and Human Resources or a health care facility license issued by the Department of Health and - 13 Human Resources.
+- 1 As used in this article: - 2 "Department" means the Department of Health and Human Resources; - 3 "Emergency medical services provider" means that term as defined in §16-4C-3 of this - 4 code; - 5 "Health care facility" means this term as defined in §16-2D-2 of this code; - 6 "Health care practitioner" means that term as defined in §16-1A-3 of this code; - 7 "Informed consent" means the right of all people to be fully informed about the risks and - 8 benefits of a medical intervention and free to make a voluntary decision on that intervention - 9 without being coerced, threatened, or punished for the decision; and - 10 "License" means a health care practitioner license issued by the Department of Health - and Human Resources or a health care facility license issued by the Department of Health and - 12 Human Resources.

-§16-3D-3.
+§16-3E-3.
 Vaccination nondiscrimination.

-(a) Prohibition against discrimination.-- A health care practitioner or a health care facility may not discriminate against a patient or parent or guardian of a patient based solely upon a patient or parent or guardian of a patient choosing to delay or decline a vaccination.
-Exercising the right to informed consent by delaying or declining vaccinations under this article may not be the reason for a patient or family member of a patient to be dismissed from a practice or lose
+(a) Prohibition against discrimination. -- A health care practitioner or a health care facility may not discriminate against a patient or parent or guardian of a patient based solely upon a patient or parent or guardian of a patient choosing to delay or decline a vaccination.
+Exercising the right to informed consent by delaying or declining vaccinations under this article may not be the reason for a patient or family member of a patient to be dismissed from a practice or lose medical privileges or benefits.